Semi-Detached, Suburban Mr. James: Legacy

 "Semi-Detached, Suburban Mr. James" became one of Geoff Stephens' most well-known compositions after "Winchester Cathedral" Russo also claims it was his most "eclectic" song after "Winchester Cathedral".
 After the Mann recording became a hit, Eder claimed that Manfred Mann started reshaping their "sound and image".
 Russo states that they adapted to a new "era of Manfred Mann", where pop music was "first and foremost".
 He states that the band's success with their 1968 single "The Mighty Quinn" was almost entirely based on the success of "Semi-Detached, Suburban Mr. James".
-He claims that they wouldn't have embraced the "pop-image the single had given them" in case it wasn't a hit, and most likely would've taken a different musical direction following its theoretical failure.
+He claims that they would not have embraced the "pop-image the single had given them" in case it was not a hit, and most likely would have taken a different musical direction following its theoretical failure.

 The production by Talmy has also been given praise.
 According to Alec Palao, the song showcased a "much more sophisticated production style" than all the group's previous singles, including "Just Like a Woman".
 The song's ending, which features heavily reverberated harmony vocals, could almost definitively be credited to Talmy.
 The use of the Mellotron on the song has also been noted.
 According to author Mark Cunningham, the single is almost entirely responsible for the influence and popularity of the instrument as it was the first commercially successful recording featuring it.
 Allegedly, the Beatles use of the instrument on their 1967 single "Strawberry Fields Forever" can also be credited to "Semi-Detached, Suburban Mr. James." as Cunningham believes "the Beatles would've never been introduced to the Mellotron without it".